Ecos-platform/fmu4cpp/README.md

 ### How do I get started?

-1. Change the value of the `modelIdentifier` variable in `CMakeLists.txt` to something more appropriate.
-2. Select between FMI 2 or FMI 3 export.
-3. Edit the content of [model.cpp](src/model.cpp).
-4. Build.
+1. Clone this repository using the "Use this template" button.
+2. Browse the example models provided in the `/examples` folder.
+3. Implement your own model by inheriting from the provided `fmu_base` abstract class.
+4. Create an FMU target by using the provided `generate_fmu` CMake function.

-An FMU named `<modelIdentifier>.fmu` is now located in a folder `\<modelIdentifier>` within your build folder.
+5. Build.
+Models for your platform are located in a `models`folder within the build folder.
+6. Upload your changes to GitHub to trigger cross-compilation.
+7. Download cross-compiled FMUs from the Actions tab.

 ### Example (BouncingBall)